 Sometimes, "stone pavers" is a term employed rather loosely.
-To avoid confusion, it behooves the beginner to learn just what exactly they are all about, including the different kinds available and why they are so highly valued.
+To avoid confusion, it's helpful to clarify just what they are, including the different kinds available and why they are so highly valued.

-Unlike concrete pavers and most brick pavers, they do not always come in identical sizes.
-Because the stones are cut from quarries and not made from molds like other pavers, there is a little more variation in size, texture and color.
+Because the stones are cut from quarries and not made from molds like other pavers, there is a little more variation in size, texture, and color.
 These variations often add to the beauty of stone pavers.

 Why Use Stone Pavers?

-- Beauty.
-They are very aesthetically pleasing.
-The natural color and texture variations usually found in these products add a natural beauty.
+- Beauty: They are very aesthetically pleasing.
+The natural color and texture variations usually found in these products add natural beauty.